 : 89 countries have been temporarily or permanently decoupled during the 2000-2014 period according TPEF accounts.

 Discussion:

+General discussion:

 In order to achieve global energy justice (Sovacool et al., 2016) and gain a global equal share of energy resources, most developed countries should reduce their current energy consumption (as explained Section 1).
 Nevertheless this reduction does not imply necessarily a reduction of citizen’s wellbeing.
 The possibility of meeting a decoupling between energy consumption and HDI allows countries to transit towards a low socio-environmental impact energy system.
 Furthermore, this could enhance a fair share of global energy resources among countries, boosting international energy justice.
 In this study, six countries have been identified (FRA, HUN, ITA, JPN, GBR, ESP), which are already experiencing the decoupling phenomenon in a maintained way.
 Until the present day, mainly the “degrowth movement”, recognised by the scientific community (Weiss and Cattaneo, 2017), has made clear proposals for reducing resources consumption in order to reach better global living standards.
 The energy degrowth proposal, due to the possibility of increasing development (welfare) while reducing energy consumption, has the potential to become an international energy transition strategy.

-In order to analyse DI, this study shows that consumption based accounts must be used; since results are different from traditional TPES based analyses.
-Only footprint-based account is able to reflect the current reality of the internationally globalized goods and services market.
+In order to analyse DI, this study shows that consumption-based accounts must be used; since results are more complete than traditional TPES-based analyses.
+Only footprint-based accounts are able to reflect the current reality of the internationally globalised goods and services market.
 The use of TPEF data, instead of TPES, brings most of the analysed countries towards a more coupled situation between energy consumption and HDI.
 Calculations that have been carried out with TPES (Wu et al., 2018) are only able to offer an interesting but partial perspective of the energy consumption decoupling, generating a “virtual decoupling” in numerous countries (such as AUS, CAN, LUX, CHE, etc.).
 This study shows that footprint accounts need to be taken into account to avoid “virtual decoupling”, not only in developed countries, but even in non-developed ones.
 This is particularly significant when defining worldwide energetically exemplary countries to follow.

 As a positive result of the research, it has been noted that absolute decoupling has been permanently or partially achieved within very different energy consumption and HDI values by 89 countries (Figure 8).
 Absolute decoupling has been achieved from high-energy consumption countries as QAT, ISL and LUX (with a TPEF between 192-169 MWh·cap-1·yr-1and a HDI between 0.83-0.89), to low energy consumption ones as YEM, SEN and NER (with a TPEF between 4-2 MWh·cap-1·yr-1 and a HDI between 0.35-0.49).
 This gives an optimistic nuance to the incoming necessary energy transition process, meaning that regardless of the energy intensity of a country, there is room of improvement for energy consumption reductions in every national reality and maintain or increase the HDI.
 Furthermore, it could be observed in Figure 4, shows that more countries are able to reach an absolute decoupling in the last period (2012-2014) than previously, showing a clear international tendency to move towards lower energy consumption realities.

+This study shows that according to the analysed 126 countries, there is much left to do to trigger the necessary worldwide decoupling required to reach sufficient energy consumption reduction in developed countries, and boost the increase of HDI in less-developed ones to achieve the sustainable use of global energy resources, with low socio-environmental impacts.
+Nevertheless, positive performances have been found, observing that more countries have been achieving important decoupling targets in recent years, especially between 2012 and 2014.

+Exemplary countries: